thedandano/CST334_OS/README.md

 ### Objectives
 * To simulate a basic page replacement algorithm (FIFO)
 * To evaluate the performance in terms of miss/hit rate of this algorithm

+## Lab5: Developing Multi-Threaded Applications
+### Objectives
+* To develop multi-threaded application programs
+* To demonstrate the use of threads in matrix multiplication